SensorAnalyticsAus/surf/README.md

 Dynamic Relaxation (DR) is a niche finite element analysis (FEA) technique which allows analysis of flexible structures with very large structural deflections.
 This archive contains ANSI C and FORTRAN programs for carrying out adaptive DR analysis.
 This process can be broken down into following steps.

 * Specifying a coarse 2D mesh with boundary nodes and out-of-plane loaded nodes.
-* Computing the deformed coarse 3D mesh, from the loading, and elemental stresses by *DR*.
+* Computing the deformed coarse 3D mesh, from the loading, and elemental stresses by DR.
 * Conducting adaptive analysis.
 * Generating a refined mesh using the meshing parameters computed during adaptive analysis.
 * Mapping the refined 2D adaptive mesh to coarse 3D mesh to form the final 3D refined mesh.